 The posh, secluded RCYC doesn’t appreciate Ski-Dooing criminals or any other riff raff.

 Even the CN Tower—the city’s most recognizable landmark—shows up.
-The aquatic finale of the third Police Academy film takes place at the Royal Canadian Yacht Club and the lagoons of the Toronto Islands.
+The aquatic finale of the third Police Academy film takes place at the Queen City Yacht Club and the lagoons of the Toronto Islands.
 In real life you can rent canoes and kayaks there but this makes us think Ski-Doos would be pretty cool too.
 Anyway, a good number of shots in the sequence include glorious views of the skyline in broad daylight.
 While the skyline has grown a bit since 1986, prominent landmarks like the Harbour Castle are clearly visible.

 Of course, Guttenberg’s T.O. connections don’t end there.
 He would return to town for the mega-hit Three Men and a Baby.
 Directed by Leonard Nimoy (you forgot THAT, didn’t you?!), the film became the subject of an urban legend when rumours circulated that a dead boy’s ghost appeared in the back of one frame.
 The story that the boy had died in the location house was easily debunked (it was filmed in a Lakeshore soundstage), and it turns out the “ghost” was actually a picture of Ted Danson.
 [Insert joke here…]